Guerra-López, Ingrid

 Fairfax, VA 22030

-Dr. Ingrid Guerra-López is Dean of the College of Education and Human Development, and Professor of Learning Design and Technology.
-Dr. Guerra-López is an internationally recognized expert in human performance systems with a focus on needs assessment and planning, monitoring and evaluation, and the strategic alignment of talent development and performance improvement innovations.
-Her work is characterized by a systems approach, multistakeholder engagement, and cross-collaboration.
+Dr. Ingrid Guerra-López is the Dean of the College of Education and Human Development and a Professor of Learning Design and Technology at George Mason University.
+An internationally recognized expert in human performance systems, she specializes in needs assessment and planning, monitoring and evaluation, and aligning talent development and performance improvement innovations to achieve strategic goals.
+Her work emphasizes a systems approach, multistakeholder engagement, and cross-disciplinary collaboration.

-Dr. Guerra-Lopez has extensive experience collaborating with stakeholders across a variety of international development institutions, sectors, disciplines, and cultures on the planning, development, implementation, and evaluation of human, institutional, and international training and talent development programs.
-She has led major educational and institutional effectiveness initiatives that include strategic planning efforts, educational and workforce needs assessments, program planning and implementation, and development of monitoring, evaluation, and learning (MEL) systems in partnership with international development agencies such as the United States Agency for International Development (USAID), the World Bank, The United Kingdom Foreign, Commonwealth and Development Office (formerly DFID), and in coordination with government, education, and industry.
-In this capacity, she led and mentored diverse groups of students, work teams, and institutional leaders in over 40 countries.
+Dr. Guerra-López has extensive experience working with international development agencies, governments, educational institutions, and industries on designing and evaluating large-scale educational and workforce development initiatives.
+She has led strategic planning, needs assessments, and the development of monitoring, evaluation, and learning (MEL) systems for organizations such as the United States Agency for International Development (USAID), the World Bank, and the United Kingdom Foreign, Commonwealth and Development Office (formerly DFID).
+Her work has involved mentoring diverse teams and leaders across more than 40 countries.

-In addition to prior academic leadership positions as Interim Dean of the College of Education, and Interim Dean of the Graduate School at Wayne State University, she has held key leadership positions in prominent professional organizations in the field, including the International Society for Performance Improvement (ISPI) Board of Directors and Editor-In-Chief of its research journal, Performance Improvement Quarterly.
-In 2017, Dr. Guerra-López was awarded the ISPI Distinguished Service Award, one of ISPI’s most significant honors in recognition for her many contributions to ISPI and the field.
+In addition to her academic leadership at Wayne State University as Interim Dean of the College of Education and Interim Dean of the Graduate School, Dr. Guerra-López has held prominent roles in professional organizations.
+Among them, she has served on the Board of the Council for Accreditation of Educator Preparation (CAEP), the Board of Directors of the International Society for Performance Improvement (ISPI) and as Editor-in-Chief of its research journal, Performance Improvement Quarterly.
+In 2017, she was honored with the ISPI Distinguished Service Award for her significant contributions to the field.

 Dr. Guerra-López’s current research interests are focused on the intersection between the evolution of learning and working, emerging technologies and innovations, and talent development and diversification.